neurocipher-io/neurocipher-platform/docs/architecture.md

   participant S3 as S3 raw and norm

-  participant DDB as DynamoDB meta
+  participant PGMeta as Postgres metadata

   participant EMB as Embed Worker